Forensic Science 2 (8779.3)

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Force Majeure in relation to lecture delivery and recording.

 At times unforeseen circumstances may cause lectures not to be recorded (e.g. failing equipment) and/or lecturers not be able to deliver their lectures (e.g. case or court duties).
-In such cases the lecture slides, video recordings and/or the compulsory reading will form the source material for the relevant assessments, and staff will endeavour to organise an extra tutorial to revise for the specific topic if required.
+In such cases the lecture slides, video recordings and/or the compulsory reading will form the source material for the relevant assessments, and staff will endeavour to organise an extra activity to revise for the specific topic if required.

 - Attend and participate in all practical/laboratory sessions